sun-yixiao/sun-yixiao.github.io/index.md

 I am currently a M.A. student in Communication at Nanjing University (advised by [Dr. Cheng-Jun Wang](https://chengjun.github.io/)), as well as member of [Computational Communication Collaboratory](https://computational-communication.com/).
 My boyfriend is Yuewen Zhong, Ph.D. candidate in Physics (Particle Physics) at Fudan University.

-My research interest is Computational Communication and Ditital Humanities.
+My research interest is Computational Communication and Digital Humanities.
 Recently, I have been fascinated with Quantitative History Studies.
 I use quantitative methods to study the impact of conflicts (as exogenous shocks) on intercultural communication.
 My master's thesis is expected to study the inner-party dissent using diachronic tweets of Congressmen and congressional voting data.

 I do well in Python and take good command of R and Stata, basically on text mining, statistical analysis, natural language processing, machine learning and causal inference.